Samboja651/AI_WILDLIFE_RANGER/ethics/Prototype-Developmen-and-Ethical Evaluation.md

 ### Recommendations made

 Add an Authentication mechanism.\
-Incorporate a way for system users to give feedback.\
+Incorporate a way for system ranger_app_users to give feedback.\
 Add alerts through sms and emailing.\
 Enhance UI Layouts and text understandable by non techies.